kuerbis/Term-Choose-p6/README.md

 With *mouse* enabled use the the left mouse key instead the `Return` key and the right mouse key instead of the `SpaceBar` key.
 Instead of `PageUp` and `PageDown` it can be used the mouse wheel.
 See [mouse](#mouse)

+Pressing the `F3` allows one to enter a regular expression so that only the items that match the regular expression are displayed.
+When going back to the unfiltered menu (`Enter`) the item highlighted in the filtered menu keeps the highlighting.
+Also (in *list context*) marked items retain there markings.
+The Raku function `prompt` is used to read the regular expression if [Readline](Readline) is not available.
+See option [f3](#f3).

 CONSTRUCTOR
 ===========